gospel-desk/www.logstown.com/about/index.md

 Soroka (my priest) and Dr. Edith Humphrey (my godmother) to review the materials published here, "to maintain the principle of 'when two or three are gathered,'" so that thereby Gospel Desk might be "'of the Church' in a very concrete sense."
-I am grateful to all three.
+I am deeply grateful to all three.

 Thanks for visiting!
 Glory to God for all things! ✚

 #### Contact

-(I regularly delete social media posts.
-Find me [in real life](https://www.orthodoxpittsburgh.org/parishcalendar)! :^)
+If you can&apos;t find me [in real life](https://www.orthodoxpittsburgh.org/parishcalendar) ... ;^)

 <br>